ckb-js/lumos/examples/omni-lock-solana/README.md

-# Lumos Works with UniSat
+# Lumos Works with Solana

-Nervos maintains a powerful lock called [Omnilock](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0042-omnilock/0042-omnilock.md) (previously named RC lock), which can use MetaMask as a signer.
-This example will show how to use Lumos to send a transaction using Omnilock and MetaMask
+Nervos maintains a powerful lock called [Omnilock](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0042-omnilock/0042-omnilock.md) (previously named RC lock), which can use Phantom as a signer.
+This example will show how to use Lumos to send a transaction using Omnilock and Phantom

 ## Quick Start